A timeline of Tracie Hunter's triumphs, trials and tribulations from the election of 2010 to her trial and conviction in 2014 to the present:

 Dec.
 30, 2015: Dinkelacker denies Hunter's motion to drop the remaining charges against her.
 Hunter's attorneys claim Hunter has been the victim of "vindictive prosecution" in retaliation for rulings she made against the prosecutor's office.
-Her trial is set to begin set to begin Jan.
+Her trial is set to begin Jan.
 19.

 Jan.
 15, 2016: The Ohio Court of Appeals upholds Hunter's conviction.
 Hunter charged that the prosecution’s commentary during rebuttal closing arguments deprived her of a fair trial.
 But Judge Russell Mock said her conviction was based on “sufficient evidence” and that “the trial court properly denied her motion for an acquittal.”

 Jan.
 19, 2016: Hamilton County special prosecutors drop the remaining eight charges against Hunter.

 Jan.
 21, 2016: The Ohio Supreme Court continues the stay of sentence for Hunter while she appeals.

 Feb.
 25, 2016: A dozen Hunter supporters claimed the prosecutor's office tampered with critical evidence in her case, and they demanded an independent investigation.
 They claim a computer forensic expert hired by Hunter discovered that “instead of preserving critical computer evidence, it appears the State or someone in the Juvenile Court intentionally allowed the hard drive, which contained information about backdating, on one computer to be wiped clean and sold at an auction in December 2013.”
 They say that evidence could have proved Hunter's innocence but it was intentionally left out of the court proceedings.